waawaa/waawaa.github.io/_posts/2022-05-30-shellcode-iat-parsing_part-1.md

 During this post, we will be working with two structures that consist on the following.

-The first one is <br>_IMAGE_IMPORT_DESCRIPTOR</br> and holds information about the name of the DLL, a pointer to the IAT, and a pointer to the names of the functions imported.
+The first one is **_IMAGE_IMPORT_DESCRIPTOR** and holds information about the name of the DLL, a pointer to the IAT, and a pointer to the names of the functions imported.

 This is the definition